 Click here for more detailed information about who Our Community is and what we do.

 No. We are a privately held enterprise that provides a number of business and community services.
-In addition to establishing our own foundation, which provides funding for the operation of the GiveNow.com.au website and supports community groups with free training, we have also developed a number of free services on our site to further give back to the community.
+Our Community supports community groups with free training, and we have developed a number of free services on our sites such as GiveNow, to give back to the community.

 For you to list your organisation's details on the site's Directory of Organisations, you must be an Our Community member.
 This is one of the many advantages that our members receive from registering.
 Joining is free.